mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 ### Guarantee uniformity while accommodating heterogeneity

-Because all workspaces are managed via the same Terraform configuration, uniformity across environments is fairly guaranteed.
+Because all workspaces are managed via the same Terraform configuration, reliable uniformity across environments is fairly guaranteed.
 At the same time, per-environment -- or per-region -- variability can be easily accommodated too.

 For example, the compound workspace name offers a toehold through which Terraform can